 - On a shared hosting server (for no particular reason):

-- On my laptop (for reasons – although Plex can certainly go to the server, but this may also involve changing habits, which is harder):
+- On my laptop (for reasons – although it can certainly go to the server, but this would involve changing habits, which is harder):

 - Media server: Plex.

 This server is a second-hand HP EliteDesk 705 G2 SFF “business desktop” computer which I got because of its very small footprint and relatively low power usage.
 It was also very cheap – IIRC, I got it for around 80€ in 2019.
-It is powered by a four-core AMD A8-8650B processor, roughly the equivalent of a fourth generation Intel i5; it originally came with 4GB of DDR3 RAM and a 100GB HDD with a truly staggering number of powered-on hours.
+It is powered by a four-core AMD A8-8650B processor, roughly the equivalent of a fourth generation Intel i5; it originally came with 4GB of DDR3 RAM and a 100GB HDD with an impressive number of powered-on hours.
 I have since added a second 4GB memory stick (also second-hand, mostly for the dual-channel mode).
-As for storage, I have re-purposed one 120GB SSD (for the operating system and software) and two 320GB HDDs in RAID 1, all taken from old laptops, since I have not owned or used other desktop computers in well over a decade.
-Recently, the CPU fan became noisy, so I tried fixing it by cleaning and lubricating it.
-Unfortunately, this did not improve things sufficiently, so I found a new equivalent fan (80mm, PWM, four pins) from Arctic for around 7€ – the server is now absolutely silent.
-Also, computer fans come with 10 year warranties now?
+As for storage, I have re-purposed one SSD (for the operating system and software) and two HDDs in RAID 1, all taken from old laptops, since I have not owned or used other desktop computers in well over a decade.
+Recently, the CPU fan got loud, so I tried fixing it by cleaning and lubricating it.
+Unfortunately, this did not improve things, so I found a new equivalent fan (80mm, PWM, four pins) for around 7€ – the server is now absolutely silent.
+Also, PC fans come with 10 year warranties now?

 The server is running Ubuntu Server because it seemed like the easy way to go.
 Ironically, I immediately hit a major issue with the ethernet card due to a kernel bug when first starting out (2019), and because of how updates are released in Ubuntu (and my own laziness), I gave up and left the project for a year and a half.
 When I came back to it, a dist-upgrade solved that problem overnight.
 Most of the services are running in Docker containers – I had zero experience with containerization going in, but I have learnt to appreciate it.

-My home network is behind a basic home router with excellent coverage and limited configuration options.
-More interestingly, I have Pi-hole running on two older, slightly exotic devices – an Eee PC 900A (2008) and an original Model B Raspberry Pi (2012) in a modified IKEA nightstand by the couch.
+My home network is behind a basic home router with great coverage and mediocre configuration options.
+More interestingly, I have Pi-hole and Pi.Alert running on two older, slightly exotic devices – an Eee PC 900A (2008) and an original Model B Raspberry Pi (2012) in a modified IKEA nightstand by the couch.

-The second Pi-hole server was originally running on a Moto G3 rooted Android phone via Linux-Deploy, and while functional as a backup, it was slow and unreliable.
+The second Pi-hole server was previously running on a Moto G3 rooted Android phone via Linux-Deploy, and while functional as a backup, it was slow and unreliable.